resque/resque-scheduler/README.markdown

 Supported environment variables are `VERBOSE` and `MUTE`.
-If either is set to any nonempty value, they will take effect.  `VERBOSE` simply dumps more output to stdout.  `MUTE` does the opposite and silences all output. `MUTE` supercedes `VERBOSE`.
+If either is set to any nonempty value, they will take effect.  `VERBOSE` simply dumps more output to stdout.  `MUTE` does the opposite and silences all output. `MUTE` supersedes `VERBOSE`.

 NOTE: You DO NOT want to run >1 instance of the scheduler.
 Doing so will result